Commit-Gated

 Proposed Transition

-A Proposed State Transition Object (PSTO) carries a canonical pointer reference, class identifier, payload, credentials, and proof bundle.
+A Proposed State Transition Object (PSTO) carries a canonical pointer reference, class identifier, payload, state reference and application-level payload.
 All PSTOs are normalized into a deterministic canonical encoding before validation.

 02